osrf/ros2multirobotbook/src/ros2_cli.md

 ```

 While it is not part of topic command it is worthwhile for us to jump ahead
-briefly and look at one particular command, subcommand pair, namely the `interface`
+briefly and look at one particular command, sub command pair, namely the `interface`
-command and the show subcommand.
-This subcommand will print all the
+command and the show sub command.
+This sub command will print all the
 information related to a message type using you can better understand the data
 being moved over a topic.
 In the previous example we saw that the `topic type`
-subcommand told up the `/turtle1/pose` topic has a type `turtlesim/msg/Pose`.
+sub command told up the `/turtle1/pose` topic has a type `turtlesim/msg/Pose`.
 But what is a `turtlesim/msg/Pose` you may ask?
 We can look at the data
 structure transferred by this topic by running: `ros2 interface show`
-subcommand and giving the message type name as an input.
+sub command and giving the message type name as an input.
 Let's look at the help
-for this subcommand and its output:
+for this sub command and its output:

 ```{.sourceCode .bash}
 kscottz@kscottz-ratnest:~/Code/ros2multirobotbook$ ros2 interface show --help